 - references fail to substantiate vendor's description of the services provided; or - references fail to support that vendor has a continuing pattern of providing capable, productive and skilled personnel, or - DPH is unable to reach the point of contact with reasonable effort.
-It is the vendor's responsibility to inform the point of contact that DPH will attempt to reach them during normal working hours.
+It is the vendor's responsibility to inform the point of contact that DPH will be contacting them during normal working hours.

-The vendor must complete and include Exhibits 7, 8 and 9 as set forth in Appendix A - Required Forms.
+The vendor must complete and include Required Forms, Exhibits 7, 8, and 9 as set forth in Appendix A - Required Forms.

-1) Prospective Contractor References, Exhibit 7
+a.
+Prospective Contractor References, Exhibit 7

-Vendor must provide five (5) references where the same or similar scope of services was provided.
+Vendor must provide five (5) references where the same or similar scope of services were provided.

-2) Prospective Contractor List of Contracts, Exhibit 8
+b.
+Prospective Contractor List of Contracts, Exhibit 8

-The listing must include all Public Entities contracts for the last three (3) years.
-A photocopy of this form should be used if additional space is necessary.
+The listing must include all Public Entity contracts for the last three (3) years.
+A photocopy of this form may be used if more space is necessary.

-3) Prospective Contractor List of Terminated Contracts, Exhibit 9
+c.
+Prospective Contractor List of Terminated Contracts, Exhibit 9